 The past, present, and predicted future.

-Cholera outbreak in Soho, London due to germ-contaminated water.
-The outbreak killed 616 people.
+The cholera outbreak in Soho, London, was caused by germ-contaminated water.
+The outbreak killed 616 people. - 1868

-The first fire at Cuyahoga River due to an oil spill.
-It inspired a movement after the 13th it caught fire.
+The first fire at Cuyahoga River was due to an oil spill.
+It inspired a movement after the 13th it caught fire. - 1962

-Second largest oil spill at 130 million gallons in the Campeche Bay, Gulf of Mexico.
+It was the second largest oil spill at 130 million gallons in Campeche Bay, Gulf of Mexico. - 1991

 – By 2050, we’ll experience water quality deterioration.